 Who Is Margaret Ayer Barnes?

-Margaret Ayer Barnes (1886-1967) lived a life much like the main character of Years of Grace, Jane Ward.
+Margaret Ayer Barnes (1886-1967) lived a life much like Jane Ward, the protagonist of Years of Grace.
 She attended Bryn Mawr College, married a prominent Chicago attorney named Cecil Barnes, and they had three sons together.
-She worked for several years as the Director of Alumnae at Bryn Mawr, organizing a college program focused on women workers in industry.
-She began her writing career after a traffic accident in 1926.
+She worked for several years as the director of alumnae at Bryn Mawr, organizing a college program focused on female workers in industry.
+Her writing career began after a traffic accident in 1925 or 1926 at the age of forty.
 She was vacationing in France when her limousine was involved in a head-on crash, breaking her skull, ribs, and back.
-During recovery and afterward she became the author of two notable novels: Years of Grace, which won the Pulitzer, and also Dishonored Lady, which was turned into a successful Hollywood film, but it was then promptly sued out of existence by Barnes and her friend and co-author, Edward Sheldon.
-In 1936, Barnes was awarded an honorary doctorate of letters from Oglethorpe University in Atlanta, GA.
-She spent her later years in Cambridge, MA where she died in 1967.

 Barnes, Margaret Ayer.
 Years of Grace.
 New York, Houghton Mifflin Co., 1931.